 Findings #3:The patient’s supine heart rate corrected carotid flow time (CFTc) was 290ms.
 When an assistant raised his legs to 45 degrees for a minute, the CFTc was 335ms.
 This was an increase of 15%.
-The examiner made sure the patient was relaxing his belly and breathing normally during the leg lift to be sure the patient wasn’t helping to lift his legs, which would cause a Valsalva maneuver, negating the auto-bolus.
+The physician made sure the patient was relaxing his belly and breathing normally during the leg lift to be sure the patient wasn’t helping to lift his legs, which would cause a Valsalva maneuver, negating the auto-bolus.
 This low normal supine CFTc with a substantial increase with passive leg raise supported low LAP that was volume responsive.

 CFTc should be performed on patients who may have low LAP.
 It is worth getting a second person to lift the legs to 45 degrees.
-As the CFTc increases with passive leg raise becomes progressively more than +5%, the chance of low LAP and volume responsive increases and when the increase is ≥15% it is highly likely.
+As the CFTc increase with passive leg raise becomes progressively more than +5%, the chance of low LAP and volume responsive increases and when the increase is ≥15% it is highly likely.

-Findings #4: The patient’s IVC was difficult to see, but didn’t seem to be distended.
+Findings #4: The patient’s IVC was difficult to see but didn’t seem to be distended.
 This was consistent with low LAP.

 It may be difficult to see the IVC well, particularly when there is volume deficiency.
 Like the JVP, the IVC tells us about right atrial pressure and can be dissociated from LAP.
 However, an IVC that is well seen, small and completely collapsing with inspiration is good evidence for a patient being at least “fluid tolerant”.
 This helps support low LAP.

-Findings #5: On cardiac POCUS, the patient was mildly tachycardic in sinus rhythm and his chamber sizes were normal except for slight left atrial enlargement.
-Visually he had normal systolic LV function.
+Findings #5: On cardiac IMBUS, the patient was mildly tachycardic in sinus rhythm and his chamber sizes were normal.
+Visually he had normal radial systolic LV function.
 His inter ventricular septum was 1.1 cm.
 There were no valve lesions.
-TDI of the mitral annulus showed an s’ = 10 (normal, confirming good LV longitudinal systolic function), and an e’/a’ ratio = 0.8 (normal for age), indicating acceptable diastolic function.
-With CWD LV inflow analysis, his E/A ratio was 0.7 (mildly low for age).
+TDI of the mitral annulus showed an s’ = 0.10 m/sec (normal, confirming good LV longitudinal systolic function), an e’ of 0.08 m/sec, and an a’ of 0.10 (e’/a’ ratio = 0.8), indicating good diastolic function for his age.
+With continuous wave Doppler LV inflow analysis, his E/A ratio was 0.7 (mildly low for age).
 This pattern is suspicious because the e’/a’ ratio should be lower than the E/A ratio in most patients.
-The LAP index was 0.875, suggesting low LAP.
+The LAP index was 0.875, supporting low LAP.

-Treatment: The patient was already on excellent treatment for hypertension, confirmed by a recent 24 hour ABPM.
+Treatment: The patient was already on excellent treatment for hypertension, confirmed by a recent 24-hour ABPM.
 A modest dose of furosemide was started at breakfast and dinner, hoping to avoid disturbing the patient’s sleep with the need to urinate.
 A low morning dose of spironolactone was also begun.

 Follow up #1: She was seen briefly four days later and was already less short of breath.
-Her pulmonary POCUS showed only mild interstitial pattern over her posterior lower lobes, an improvement from the initial exam.
+Her pulmonary IMBUS showed only mild interstitial pattern over her posterior lower lobes, an improvement from the initial exam.

 JVP elevation is probably a better marker of elevated RAP than the IVC, but neither of these is a direct estimate of LAP.
 Elevated JVP or dilated IVC should improve somewhat with HFPEF treatment.

-The key short term goal with HFPEF or HFREF treatment is to reduce LAP so a patient is comfortable, but not to the point that low LAP is producing reduced cardiac output with weakness, fatigue, and rise in creatinine.
+The key short-term goal with HFPEF or HFREF treatment is to reduce LAP so a patient is comfortable, but not to the point that low LAP is producing reduced cardiac output with weakness, fatigue, and rise in creatinine.

 A 5% change in the CFTc is not definitive, but suggests beginning volume responsiveness, so caution is needed.

-Doppler evaluation showed an e’/a’ = 0.6, E/A = 0.8, and an LAP index = 1.3.
+Doppler evaluation showed an e’ = 0.06, e’/a’ = 0.6, E/A = 0.8, and an LAP index = 1.3.
 These measurements, coupled with the other findings, indicated that LAP was about normal and should not be lowered further.
 To avoid cardiac output troubles, the furosemide dose was changed to once a day at dinner because urinating during the evening was preferable to her than during the morning.